 Use the anglicised forms of well-known city and region names (e.g. Prague, not Praha).
 If there is no anglicised form, use the name in the original language with correct accents (e.g. Malmö).

-12 Writing for the web
+12 Writing for web-based publications

-(adapted from the EU Information Providers Guide: The EU Internet Handbook)
+(Adapted from the EU Information Providers Guide: The EU Internet Handbook)